-Our short-term financial instruments consist primarily of the following: cash and cash equivalents, accounts receivable and accounts payable.
-We adjust the carrying value of financial assets denominated in other currencies such as cash, accounts receivable, accounts payable and the lines of credit using the appropriate exchange rates at the balance sheet date.
+Our short-term financial instruments consist of cash and cash equivalents, accounts receivable, accounts payable and lines of credit.
+We adjust the carrying value of financial instruments denominated in other currencies such as cash, accounts receivable, accounts payable and lines of credit using the appropriate exchange rates at the balance sheet date.
 We believe that the carrying values of these short-term financial instruments approximate their estimated fair values.